What is happening with the Farm Bill on Capitol Hill?

 States will be responsible for developing their own regulatory frameworks, as overseen by the U.S. Department of Agriculture (USDA) - which must approve or reject plans within 60 days of submission.
 Many states have begun making progress on this front already, allowing for or restricting hemp CBD cultivation, processing and sales apart from or alongside cannabis regulations.
 Instead of creating their own policies on the sales of hemp CBD as a nutraceutical, food additive or cosmetic, some states have deferred the decision to the Food and Drug Administration - which has not yet made a determination on how it will approach hemp-derived CBD products beyond Epidiolex medication.

-What is the FDA’s role in all this?
+What is the FDA’s role in the Farm Bill?

 The FDA will have the same role relating to CBD products as it does with any other commodity.
 The agency has shown a positive outlook on the medicinal benefits of CBD use and determined that CBD is not prone to abuse (in the case of Epidiolex), but its approach to hemp CBD supplements, foods and cosmetics is yet to be determined.